-For more information, see Table Sphingolipidosis.
+For more information, see table Some Sphingolipidoses Some Sphingolipidoses .

-The infantile form is characterized by progressive paralysis and dementia usually beginning before age 4 yr and resulting in death about 5 yr after onset of symptoms.
+The infantile form is characterized by progressive paralysis and dementia usually beginning before age 4 years and resulting in death about 5 years after onset of symptoms.

-The juvenile form manifests between 4 yr and 16 yr of age with gait disturbance, intellectual impairment, and findings of peripheral neuropathy.
+The juvenile form manifests between 4 years and 16 years of age with gait disturbance, intellectual impairment, and findings of peripheral neuropathy.
 Contrary to the infantile form, deep tendon reflexes are usually brisk.